-NewYork-Presbyterian/Columbia University Irving Medical Center: discharge time is approximately before noon.
-For those who are going home, please arrange for transportation home and have someone pick up you up at 10 am.
+NewYork-Presbyterian/Columbia University Irving Medical Center: discharge time is approximately 10:00 am.
+For those who are going home, please arrange for your ride to pick up you up at 10:00 am.

-NewYork-Presbyterian/Westchester Hospital: discharge time is following your morning P.T.
-Please arrange for transportation home at 10:00 am.
-If you and your therapist plan a second PT session, please arrange for your ride to pick you up at 2 pm.
+NewYork-Presbyterian/Lawrence Hospital: discharge time is following either your morning P.T. session or afternoon session.
+If you and your therapist plan only 1 session, please arrange for transportation home at 11:00 am.
+If you are staying for a second session, please arrange for your ride to pick you up at 3:00 pm.